 Graham Construction contacted Lexco Cable in regard to a community development project they were working on for the city of Edmonton, in Canada.
 The development, the Station Pointe subdivision, required a landscaped retaining wall to serve as a separation barrier.

 The wall already contained pre-drilled intermediate uprights and required more than 60,000 feet of cable, as well as specific hardware to accommodate the existing components.
-Meeting all required specifications and successfully working with the preexisting uprights, Lexco was able to deliver the cable in just four weeks.
+Meeting all required specifications and successfully working with the preexisting uprights, Lexco was able to deliver the cable rails in just four weeks.